DalenW/landwatch-scraper/README.md

-# README
+# LandWatch Scraper

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This website scrapes LandWatch URLs for data.
+This was mostly done to get the price-per-acre data.

+It uses PostgresQL and Ruby 2.7.5.
+If you have both of those installed feel free to use this and run it yourself.
+The table is rendered with DataTables.
+You can set a page scrape limit in the LandSpider class which is located in app/models.